Shehzad-Abdulcadir/izza-pizza/README.md

 This github repo stores the code which will be used on the Izza Pizza landing page, along with the report outlining the requirements and steps needed to complete the project.

+The main goal of this project is to recreate this design - [link.](https://projects.invisionapp.com/share/CXV79L5S29U#/screens/397139710)

+# Spec

+- The header should be sticky
+- The header, banner image & footer should be full bleed
+- Other content should have a max column width of 1500px
+- Links don't need to go anywhere/you can provide example markup
+- The map overlay should be triggered when clicking on the View map button

 # Planning & Approach

 Looking at the design, We can outline the specific requirements for the landing page.